TheFifthRider/simply-roleplaying-webapp/docs/character/companions.md

 There are also a few rules to remember when playing with allies:

 * **Allies share your injuries!** While they may have their own pool of health, you share injury boxes and their associated injuries -- and if one of you gets defeated, you all are.
-* **Allies share your backgrounds!** Allies cannot learn backgrounds of their own, but they can use any background on your character sheet that references them.
+* **Allies share your backgrounds!** Allies cannot learn [backgrounds](../character/backgrounds.md) of their own, but they can use any background on your character sheet that references them.
-* **Allies take their turn with you!** Allies share the three actions you can perform in an action scenario, but you and your allies can perform any actions which [make sense](../getting_started/index.md#narrative-truth) (often movement) as one action.
+* **Allies take their turn with you!** Allies share the three actions you can perform in an [action scenario](../gameplay/action.md), but you and your allies can perform any actions which [make sense](../getting_started/index.md#narrative-truth) (often movement) as one action.
-* **Allies get stronger when you do!** Whenever you increase one of your attributes, you can increase one of each of your allies' attributes as well!
+* **Allies get stronger when you do!** Whenever you spend potential to [increase one of your attributes by 1](../gameplay/advancement.md#potential), you can increase one of each of your allies' attributes by 1 as well!
-* **Allies get healthier when you do!** Whenever you increase your health, you increase their health.
+* **Allies get healthier when you do!** Whenever you spend potential to [increase your health by 1](../gameplay/advancement.md#potential), you increase their health by 1 as well.
 * **Allies can use your abilities!** As long as it [makes sense](../getting_started/index.md#narrative-truth) to do so, allies can use any of your abilities from your character sheet.
 You should totally make teamwork related abilities for them!

 To make an ally, answer the [creating a character](../getting_started/creation,md) questions, but skip **What Makes you Unique**, since allies share your ability points and other unique stuff.
 Allies also must be created with a background instead of taking the starting pool of potential.